-On November 8, 2016 the citizens of Brevard County passed a Half-Cent Sales Surtax to address critical need of funding to implement the Plan.
+On November 8, 2016, the citizens of Brevard County passed a Half-Cent Sales Surtax to address the critical need for funding to implement the Plan.
 The surtax is effective for a period of ten (10) years, with collections starting January 1, 2017.
 As is customary with sales tax, the first payment is received 2-3 months after being earned, starting with January collections being paid in March 2017.
 The below graphic represents projected vs. actual collections.
-This graphic is updated and published by the County on their website and presented to the COC monthly.
+This graphic is updated and published by the County on its website and presented to the COC monthly.